 Humpty Dumpty Magazine is a mix of fiction and non-fiction articles, crafts, puzzles.
 We've never subscribed to it, but it has been recommended by others and had earned a Parents' Choice Award.

 Magazines for Babies and Toddlers

-Babybug is a wonderful first magazine for kids ages 0-3.
+Babybug from Cricket Media is a wonderful first magazine for kids ages 0-3.
 It is a small size, with heavy, rip-resistant pages.
 We never had a subscription to this one (sadly), but I used to check them out from the library.
 Very simple stories, colorful illustrations, rhymes and interactive text make this a lovely choice for parents to read to their little ones.